itsteddyyo/strategy-pack/documentation/dashboard/area/base_config.md

 They get sorted like this:

 1. label: sorted by a label matching the regexp = a label called Sort:1, Sort:2, Sort:3, ...
+2. floor: the id of the floor
-2. area: the id of the area
+3. area: the id of the area

 ```yaml
 {{ config.navigation | toYAML }}